 When the summer comes it is not, however, Hyde Park with its breadth of sky and its peacocks, not Kensington Gardens with its trees and the Round Pond's argosies, not Regent's Park even at sheep-shearing time, not St. James's Park with its water fowl; it is none of these that call me.
 My open space then is Lord's cricket ground in St. John's Wood (where acacias and lilac flourish).
-For the Oval, the great south London ground, where Surrey used to beat all comers and may do so again, I have never cared: it is not comfortable unless one is a member of the club; it is too big nicely to study the game; there are too many pothouses around it; and I dislike gasometers.
-But Lord's I love.
-There one may sit at ease and watch minutely the best cricket in the world.
-It was there that, scarlet with shame, I saw the Australian team of 1896 dismissed on a good wicket for 18, one after another falling to Pougher of Leicestershire, who had rarely terrified batsman before, and terrified none after; it was there that I saw Mr. Webbe bowled by Mordecai Sherwin, who took off the gloves for the purpose, leading to the batsman's famous mot that he "felt as if he had been run over by a donkey cart"; it was there that I saw Mr. Stoddart straight drive a ball from the nursery end along the ground so hard that it rebounded forty measured yards from the Pavilion railings; it was there that I saw three distinct hundreds scored in the University match of 1893; it was there that I saw Sir T. C. O'Brien and Mr. F. G. J. Ford heroically pull the Surrey and Middlesex match out of the fire in, I think, the same year.
+For the Oval, the great south London ground, where Surrey used to beat all comers and may do so again, I have never much cared: it is not comfortable unless one is a member of the Club; it is too big nicely to study the game; there are too many pothouses around it; and I dislike gasometers.
+But Lord's I love, although I wish that one could see the game while strolling as once one could.
+It is now too much of a circus with raised seats.
+Still, sitting there at ease one may watch minutely the best cricket in the world.
+It was there that, scarlet with shame, I saw the Australian team of 1896 dismissed on a good wicket for 18, one after another falling to Pougher of Leicestershire, who had rarely terrified batsman before, and terrified none after; it was there that I saw Mr. Webbe bowled by Mordecai Sherwin, who took off the gloves for the purpose, leading to the batsman's famous mot that he "felt as if he had been run over by a donkey cart"; it was there that I saw Mr. Stoddart straight drive a ball from the nursery end along the ground so hard that it rebounded forty measured vards from the Pavilion railings; it was there that I saw three distinct hundreds scored in the University match of 1893; it was there that I saw Sir T. C. O'Brien and Mr. F. G. J. Ford heroically pull the Surrey and Middlesex match out of the fire in, I think, the same year.
+It was there in 1912 that I saw the great little McCartney miss his 100 by one run.
 But when Albert Trott at last realised his ambition of hitting the ball clean over the Pavilion I was not there.
-Perhaps he will do it again : cricket is full of thrills, and what man has done man can do.
+Perhaps some one will do it again: cricket is full of thrills, and what man has done man can do.

-I like to approach Lord's through Dorset Square, which was the site of the original ground, because then I feel I may be passing over the exact spot where Alexander, Duke of Hamilton, was standing when he made his great drive a hit which sent the ball one hundred and thirty-two yards before it touched earth.
+I like to approach Lord's through Dorset Square, which was the site of the original ground, because then I feel I may be passing over the exact spot where Alexander, Duke of Hamilton, was standing when he made his great drive-a hit which sent the ball one hundred and thirty-two yards before it touched earth.
 A stone was erected to commemorate this feat.
 Where is it now?